stefanocudini/bootstrap-theme-medium/README.md

 ```

 ## Usage
-Include the file *bootstrap-theme-medium.css* at the end of the content of your *head*
+Include the file *bootstrap-theme-medium.css* at bottom of your *head*

 ```html
 <head>